autodesk-platform-services/aps-mcp-server-nodejs/docs/part2-mcp-server/index.md

 ## Build Shared Logic

-Next, let's implement the shared logic for MCP tools that we will define in [Part 3](../part3-mcp-tools/).
+Next, let's implement a shared logic that will be used by all MCP tools we will build in [Part 3](../part3-mcp-tools/index.md).

 ### Create Common Utilities